s1r0n/Spiritwiki/patreon/1-welcome-to-the-spiritwiki.md

 parent: Patreon Posts
 order: 1
 exclude_from_sidebar: true
-description: "Introduction to the SpiritWiki and appeal for support"
+description: Introduction to the SpiritWiki and appeal for support
 ---

 ## Support the SpiritWiki: Building the Knowledge Foundation for full Human Flourishing